HaimengBai/431slides/class_18/README.md

 ## Announcements before class:

 1. Today's Agenda
+    - Discussion of the In-Class Survey from Class 17.
+Again, those questions were:
+        - We chose (using a computer) a random number between 0 and 100.
+Your number is X = 10 (or 65).
+            1. Do you think the percentage of countries which are in Africa, among all those in the United Nations, is higher or lower than X?
+            2. Give your best estimate of the percentage of countries which are in Africa, among all those in the United Nations. (*There are 193 sovereign states that are members of the UN.
+The African regional group has 54 member states, so that's 28%*)
+            3. Provide a point estimate for Dr. Love’s current weight (in pounds.) (*On 2017-10-26, Dr. Love actually weighed 350 lbs. or 158.8 kg or 25 stone, dressed but without shoes.*)
+            4. Now estimate one interval, which you believe has a 50% chance of including Dr. Love’s current weight (again, in pounds.)
+Then do the same for a 90% interval.
     - Analysis of Variance for Comparing More than Two Means [Course Notes](https://thomaselove.github.io/431notes/) Section 28, in particular.
     - Some Thoughts on Statistical Significance and *p* values.
 References for today include:
         - Jason T. Connor (2004) [The Value of a p-valueless paper](https://www.nature.com/ajg/journal/v99/n9/pdf/ajg2004321a.pdf?origin=ppub)